Empowering New Yorkers with Quality Measures They Value

 - How can trained intermediaries help consumers find and interpret information relevant to their specific needs?

-“Empowering New Yorkers with Quality Information They Value” will be completed in the fall of 2017.
-Products will include a catalog of publicly available, quality-relevant, trustworthy information that New Yorkers can use to help choose a health care provider; a strategy for advancing awareness of and broad access to that information; and a blueprint for bridging the gaps between currently available information and the information that consumers are seeking to support their decisions about choice of providers.
+“Empowering New Yorkers with Quality Measures They Value” will be completed in 2017.
+Products will include a catalog of publicly available quality measures; a strategy for advancing awareness of and broad access to relevant, valid, and reliable information that New Yorkers can use to help make wise health care choices; and a blueprint for bridging the gaps between currently available quality measures and the information that matters to consumers.

 Resources for family caregivers and health care providers are available at our Next Step in Care website.